-The port in Estepona sits on the western end of the old town and the start or end of Playa de la Rada depending how you want to look at it.
+Estepona port, also known as Puerto Deportivo de Estepona, is a modern marina sits on the western end of the old town and the start of Playa de la Rada beach that runs 2.6 kilometres long the full length of the town.
 This is still a working port and larger fishing boats as well as the smaller local boats sell their catch to market.

 If you have a bar, restaurant, business or offer services in the port and we have not listed you, contact us and we would be happy to add you to our information guide.